top of page

 Source: GR No. 21/2021.

-Furthermore, approval of KKPRL cannot be granted for an area in the core zone of marine protected areas.
-Approval of KKPRL also cannot be given for areas inside and outside the core zone of marine protected areas for open mining, dumping, and reclamation activities.
-If such activities are not technically possible to be moved from the marine protected areas, the approval of KKPRL can only be granted for national strategic activities and/or the interest of marine protected areas management.
-Approval of KKPRL may be granted in customary law communities' territory after obtaining approval from the relevant customary law communities.
+Furthermore, the approval of KKPRL cannot be granted for an area located within the core zone of marine protected areas.
+Additionally, approval of KKPRL is not permissible for both inside and outside areas of the core zone of marine protected areas concerning activities such as open mining, dumping, and reclamation.
+In cases where it is technically impractical to relocate such activities from marine protected areas, approval of KKPRL can only be granted for national strategic activities and/or for the interest of marine protected areas management.
+Approval of KKPRL may be granted within the territory of customary law communities' territory following approval from the relevant customary law communities.

-Moreover, utilization of sea space for non-business activities that are not included in national strategic policies and implemented by central government and/or regional governments may be permitted through a confirmation of sea space conformity.
+Moreover, utilization of sea space for non-business activities, not included in national strategic policies and implemented by the central government and/or regional governments, may be permitted through a confirmation of sea space conformity.
 Such central government and/or regional government activities are financed by APBN and/or APBD.
-The confirmation of sea space conformity shall be applied through an electronic system organized by the MoMAF with the following procedures
+The confirmation of sea space conformity is processed through an electronic system organized by the MoMAF with the following procedures:

 Issuance of Confirmation of Sea Space Conformity Procedures